auth0/docs/articles/api/authentication/legacy/_login.md

 }) %>

 ::: warning
-This endpoint is considered insecure and you are strongly advised against using it.
-The alternative is to use the [Resource Owner Password Grant](/api/authentication#resource-owner-password).
-For more information refer to [Introducing OIDC Conformant Authentication](/api-auth/intro#other-authentication-api-endpoints).
+This endpoint is part of the legacy authentication pipeline and has been replaced in favor of the [Password Grant](#resource-owner-password).
+For more information on the latest authentication pipeline refer to [Introducing OIDC Conformant Authentication](/api-auth/intro).
 :::

 Use this endpoint for API-based (active) authentication.
 Given the user credentials and the `connection` specified, it will do the authentication on the provider and return a JSON with the `access_token` and `id_token`.